Database index: Index concurrency control

 An index is typically being accessed concurrently by several transactions and processes, and thus needs concurrency control.
-While in principle indexes can utilize the common database concurrency control methods, specialized concurrency control methods for indexes exist, which are applied in conjunction with the common methods for a substantial performance gain..
+While in principle indexes can utilize the common database concurrency control methods, specialized concurrency control methods for indexes exist, which are applied in conjunction with the common methods for a substantial performance gain.

 Covering index

 In most cases, an index is used to quickly locate the data records from which the required data is read.
 In other words, the index is only used to locate data records in the table and not to return data.

 A covering index is a special case where the index itself contains the required data fields and can answer the required data.

 Consider the following table (other fields omitted):

 To find the Name for ID 13, an index on (ID) is useful, but the record must still be read to get the Name.
 However, an index on (ID, Name) contains the required data field and eliminates the need to look up the record.

 Covering indexes are each for a specific table.
 Queries which JOIN/ access across multiple tables, may potentially consider covering indexes on more than one of these tables.

 A covering index can dramatically speed up data retrieval but may itself be large due to the additional keys, which slow down data insertion and update.
 To reduce such index size, some systems allow including non-key fields in the index.
 Non-key fields are not themselves part of the index ordering but only included at the leaf level, allowing for a covering index with less overall index size.

+This can be done in SQL with CREATE INDEX my_index ON my_table (id) INCLUDE (name);.